Ken Tanigawa: Professional career

+Second professional career

 Tanigawa qualified for the 2018 PGA Tour Champions via qualifying school, competing as an amateur and turning professional again in 2018.
 He won on the tour at the PURE Insurance Championship in September 2018.

 In January 2019, Tanigawa was awarded the 2018 PGA Tour Champions Rookie of the Year award.

 On May 26, 2019, Tanigawa won a senior major tournament, the KitchenAid Senior PGA Championship at Oak Hill Country Club in Rochester, New York.
 Tanigawa came from three strokes behind in the final round and holed a 10-foot par putt on the 72nd hole to edge out Scott McCarron and claim victory by a single stroke.

+Awards and honors

+In 2018, Tanigawa was named the PGA Tour Champions Rookie of the Year.